francoameri/home-lab/v2/proxmox.md

 - **`ifreload -a` applies interface changes without a full reboot, but still drops the current session** if the interface you're connected through is the one being changed — functionally identical to a reboot from the perspective of "will this session survive," even though the rest of the system stays running throughout.
 - **A container's IP and its VMID drift apart over time if not enforced.** The convention only holds if it's actively maintained during provisioning and renumbering — it's not something Proxmox tracks or enforces on its own.
 - **Flipping `unprivileged: 0`/`1` on an existing container changes UID mapping going forward, but not retroactively** — see [`unifi.md`](unifi.md) for what happens when that assumption is wrong.
+- **Docker inside an unprivileged LXC needs `--features nesting=1` set at `pct create` time.** Without it, the container can't nest the cgroup/namespace machinery Docker itself needs, and the runtime won't start.
+This isn't something to retrofit cleanly after the fact — set it at creation.

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Table of Contents</a></sub></div>